 Homemaker

-When you turn into a homemaker, you active source of income dries up.
+When you turn into a homemaker, your active source of income dries up.
 Therefore, it's vital to utilise the corpus you have built for this phase judiciously.

 Keep discretionary expenses to the minimum and if you are earning through part-time jobs, you can contemplate investing a part of it in non-cumulative bank fixed deposit that pays interest on a monthly or quarterly basis as per your choice.